- 1 It's Not Working!

 If you also want to extend or contract the selection to left or right, you can drag left or right before releasing the button.

 If you do not want to change the selection length, there is no need to drag.
-Hold CTRL (or COMMAND on Mac) while clicking on the Track Control Panel to left of the waveform to include that track in the selection, thereby extending the selection into it.
-In some cases it can be quicker to click in a track's Track Control Panel to select it then hold SHIFT and click another track's Track Control Panel to select all tracks between and including the tracks you clicked.
+Hold Ctrl (or ⌘ on Mac) while clicking on the Track Control Panel to left of the waveform to include that track in the selection, thereby extending the selection into it.
+In some cases it can be quicker to click in a track's Track Control Panel to select it then hold Shift and click another track's Track Control Panel to select all tracks between and including the tracks you clicked.

 - Keyboard users can include tracks in the selection by using Up or Down to change the track that has the yellow focus border, followed by Enter to select that track.
 Hold Shift while pressing Up or Down to extend the selection up or down adjacent tracks.

 - To move the selected region into other tracks: Extend the selection as above into all the tracks which you want to contain the selection.
-Then hold CTRL (or COMMAND on Mac) and click on the Track Control Panel of the track or tracks from which you were moving the selection, so as to deselect those tracks.
+Then hold Ctrl (or ⌘ on Mac) and click on the Track Control Panel of the track or tracks from which you were moving the selection, so as to deselect those tracks.

 - Keyboard users can press Up or Down to move the focus to the track from which the selection is to be removed, then press Enter.